NoelDeMartin/soukai/docs/guide/core-concepts/engines.md

 console.log('Users with name "John" or "Amy"', users);
 ```

+> [!Note]
+> If you're using a `SolidEngine`, the `$in` filter works slightly differently.
+Learn more about it in the [Solid Engine](../solid-protocol/solid-engine.md) section.

-And there are also some special operators to perform advanced filters:
+There are also some special operators to perform advanced filters:

 - The `$contains` operator can be used to perform partial matches in array fields: